webhintio/hint/packages/hint-strict-transport-security/README.md

 Unlike [cross-site scripting (XSS)][xss] and [SQL injection][sql injection], the exploit of insufficient protection over the transport layer can be harder to picture in practice.
-If a website accepts a connection through HTTP and then redirects to HTTPS, it opens up opportunites for a "man-in-the-middle" attack, when the redirect could be exploited and lead the user to a malicious site.
+If a website accepts a connection through HTTP and then redirects to HTTPS, it opens opportunities for a "man-in-the-middle" attack, when the redirect could be exploited and lead the user to a malicious site.

-By specifying the `Strict-Transport-Security` header along with a `max-age` value in the response, a website can declare that only secure connections within the specified time period will be accepted.
+By specifying the `Strict-Transport-Security` header along with a `max-age` value in the response, a website can declare that only secure connections within the specified period will be accepted.
 For future requests to the same domain via insecure connections, the browser knows that it should never load the site using HTTP and automatically convert all requests to HTTPS instead.